Most teams write a CLAUDE.md that lists their lint rules and a one-line project description. That is a config file. It misses the actual mechanism.

 Keep the root file under 100 lines

-Use @imports to pull in detailed sections.
-A bloated root file dilutes the most important context.
+Use @imports for detailed sections.
+A bloated root dilutes the signal that matters most.

 Write facts, not instructions

-CLAUDE.md encodes what is true about your org.
-Procedural how-to content belongs in Skills.
+CLAUDE.md encodes what is true about the org.
+Procedural how-to belongs in Skills.

 Date every entry in the decision register